 Dependencies between tasks are one of the most important parts of every schedule.
 Calculating a programme can only be done once they are set up.
-Setting up predecessor or successor relations usually takes a lot of time and knowledge about constraints on site.
+Setting up predecessor or successor relations usually takes a lot of time and knowledge about on-site constraints.
 That's why Sablono tried to make the process as easy as possible.
-The platform offers three different ways of setting up dependencies: Task Dependencies between Activities within the same Deliverable, Task Dependencies between Activities from different Deliverables and Dependencies between Deliverables
+The platform offers three different ways of setting up dependencies: Task Dependencies between Activities within the same Deliverable, Task Dependencies between Activities from different Deliverables, and Dependencies between Deliverables.

 Task Dependencies between Activities within the same Deliverable

 Once you have created Groups and Activities in your Process Template, you can define dependencies between these activities.
-Follow the instruction to create these dependencies:
+Follow these instructions to create these dependencies:

 - Enter the Process Template where you would like to create these dependencies.

-- In this screen you may define a, or even, multiple predecessors or successors for the activity selected.
-For example, the insulation of the ceiling can only be installed, if the substructure has been erected.
+- In this screen you may define a, or even, multiple predecessors or successors for the selected Activity.
+For example, the insulation of the ceiling can only be installed if the substructure has been erected.
 To define dependencies simply click into the text fields "Depends on" or "Followed by" and chose from the activities existing in your template.
 Start typing to search for specific activities.

-- Click on the remaining remaining and just follow the same process.
+- Click on the remaining and just follow the same process.

 Dependencies between Activities from different Deliverables